panter/manul-i18n/README.md

 ### Usage outside of react-components

 use `i18n.t` to translate.
-This is a reactive data-source, so it can be used in a Tracker.autorun-context like `createContainer` or in `composeWithTracker`
+This is a reactive data-source, so it can be used in a Tracker.autorun-context like `createContainer` or in `composeWithTracker`.

+i18n is available in the mantra-context.

 ```
 const errorMessage = i18n.t("errors.login.failed");